-Both the inlet and exhaust fittings include two ferrules that seal the inlet or exhaust tubing to the fitting.
+The INLET and EXHAUST fittings each includes two ferrules that seal the inlet or exhaust tubing to the fitting.
 Replace the ferrules if the seal is bad or if you replace the sample tubing.
 Always replace the ferrules as a pair.

-- 1. Disconnect the sample tubing from the fitting, then unscrew the nut from the fitting. - 2.
-Verify that the ferrules did not remain in the nut.
-If necessary, remove the ferrules from the nut. - 3.
+- 1. Unscrew the nut that holds the tubing to the fitting from the fitting. - 2.
+Slide the nut away from the end of the tubing. - 3.
+Cut off the end of the sample tube with the old ferrules off about one inch from the end - 4.
+Slide the nut off the sample tubing. - 5.
 Position the nut so the threaded end is facing you, then insert the bottom (smaller) ferrule into the nut.
 Insert the ferrule so the flat side is facing down.